Applying product analytics to understand how customers actually use the product.

 A good analytics platform will provide you with the following benefits:

 - Tracking will happen automatically and regard user actions across your sites and apps.

 - Segmentation will let you know who your users are, where they came from, and when.

 - Dashboards will let you visualize data in revealing ways.

 - Profiles will let you establish user categories around the criteria of your choice.

 - Notifications will permit you to alert product teams and communicate with users.

 - You’ll be able to set funnels to explore different paths to conversions.

-- Measurement tools will allow you to evaluate each feature’s user engagement.
+- Measurement tools will allow you to evaluate user engagement with every feature.

 Product analytics platforms work by tracking the actions users take on sites (page views, clicks, swipes, form fills, etc).
 Any good product analytics tool should have the following features: